Is the system of law in your jurisdiction based on civil law, common law or something else?

 Unfair dismissal A dismissal must be fair, which means there must be specific reasons for the dismissal.
 An ordinary dismissal must be based on circumstances related to the undertaking, the employer or the employee.
 A summary dismissal can be considered if the employee is guilty of a gross breach of duty or other serious breaches of the employment contract.

-Employees are protected against unfair dismissal, and in the case of an unfair dismissal, the employee may raise legal claim for compensation for economic and non-economic loss.
+Employees are protected against unfair dismissal, such as dismissal due to illness, pregnancy, adoption, childbirth and military service, and in the case of an unfair dismissal, the employee may raise legal claim for compensation for economic and non-economic loss.
 In addition, the dismissal may be ruled invalid by the court.

 A dismissal must be objectively justified based on circumstances which can be related to the undertaking, the employer or the employee.